On the anticyclotomic Iwasawa theory of rational elliptic curves at Eisenstein primes: Introduction

 \subsection{Relation to previous works}

 Results in the same vein as (\ref{eq:alg-inv}) and (\ref{eq:an-inv}) were first obtained by Greenberg--Vatsal \cite{greenvats} in the cyclotomic setting; combined with Kato's Euler system divisibility \cite{kato-euler-systems}, these results led to their proof of the cyclotomic Iwasawa main conjecture for rational elliptic curves at Eisenstein primes $p$ (under some hypotheses on the kernel of the associated rational $p$-isogeny).
+This paper might be seen as an extension of the Greenberg--Vatsal method for Eisenstein primes to the anticyclotomic setting. {However, for the anticyclotomic Selmer groups and $L$-functions considered in this paper we are able to avoid the possible variation within an isogeny class of elliptic curves of the $\mu$-invariants and periods, which must be dealt with in \cite{greenvats}.
+In large part this is because the periods in the corresponding $p$-adic families are the CM periods of Hecke characters and not the periods of the elliptic curve.
+Consequently, the methods are slightly more robust and the resulting applications somewhat more general.
+The $\mu$-invariants of anticyclotomic Selmer groups and $p$-adic $L$-functions were also studied in \cite{pollack2011anticyclotomic}, but for different Selmer conditions and hypotheses on $K$ (in fact, under the hypothesis \eqref{eq:intro-Heeg} the $p$-adic $L$-function in \cite{pollack2011anticyclotomic} vanishes identically and the Selmer group is not $\Lambda$-cotorsion).}

-This paper might be seen as an extension of the Greenberg--Vatsal method for Eisenstein primes to the anticyclotomic setting.
-The ensuing applications to the $p$-converse of the Gross--Zagier--Kolyvagin theorem (Theorem~\ref{thm:E}) and the $p$-part of the Birch--Swinnerton-Dyer formula in analytic rank $1$ (Theorem~\ref{thm:F}) covers primes $p$ that were either left untouched by the recent works in these directions \cite{pCONVskinner,pCONVvenerucci,pBSDbert,wei-zhang-mazur-tate,skinner-zhang,jsw,castella,pBSDbps} (where $p$ is assumed to be non-Eisenstein), or extending previous works \cite{tian,CLTZ,CCL} ($p=2$), \cite{kriz-li} ($p=3$), \cite{CMpconverse} (CM cases).
+The ensuing applications {of Theorems \ref{thm:C} and Corollary \ref{cor:D}} to the $p$-converse of the Gross--Zagier--Kolyvagin theorem (Theorem~\ref{thm:E}) and the $p$-part of the Birch--Swinnerton-Dyer formula in analytic rank $1$ (Theorem~\ref{thm:F}) covers primes $p$ that were either left untouched by the recent works in these directions \cite{pCONVskinner,pCONVvenerucci,pBSDbert,wei-zhang,skinner-zhang,jsw,castella,pBSDbps} (where $p$ is assumed to be non-Eisenstein), or extending previous works \cite{tian,CLTZ,CCL} ($p=2$), \cite{kriz-li} ($p=3$), \cite{CMpconverse} (CM cases). {Many of these results (especially \cite{pCONVskinner} and \cite{jsw}) also rely on progress toward Conjecture \ref{conj:BDP} in the residually irreducible case.
+Such progress has generally come via Eisenstein congruences on higher rank unitary groups and has explicitly excluded the Eisenstein cases considered in this paper.}